fuzzylogicxx/fuzzylogic/posts/javascript-promises-explained.md

 - they give you a tray with a buzzer.
 The tray is a _promise_ that they will provide your burger as soon as it has been cooked, and the buzzer is the promise‘s _state_;
 - the buzzer is not buzzing to start with: it’s in the _pending_ state;
 - the buzzer buzzes: the promise is now _settled_;
 - they might inform you that their flame-grill broke down half-way through.
-The cooking operation has failed, and the promise of a burger has been rejected with that reason.
+The cooking operation failed, and the promise of a burger has been rejected with that reason.
 You’ll likely want to act on that (by getting a refund);
 - alternatively all goes to plan, you go the counter and they fulfil their promise of a tasty burger placed onto your tray.

-Note that if in the success case (within a `.then()` in code) you decide you want to do another thing (say, buy a coke) you could do that too, and return its result.
-You could then chain a further `.then()` to work with the result of your snowballing result.
+- you decide you want to act on the success of getting your tasty burger by doing another thing, namely buying a coke.
+In code you’ll be within the `.then()` that’s for the promise’s success state and in there you can just return a call to `buyCoke()`.
+You could then chain a further `.then()` to the original `.then()` to work with your snowballing data value.
 Note that regardless of whether your second operation was asynchronous or synchronous, a `.then()` always returns another promise.